 The material shall consists essentially of methyl chloride (CH3Cl), also known as monochloro methane.
 It is a colourless liquifiable gas or liquid, under pressure, with a faintly sweet odour.

-4.2 This material shall comply with the requirements specified in Table 1 when tested in accordance with the methods of test prescribed in Annex A.
+4.2 This material shall comply with the requirements specified in Table 1 when tested in accordance with the methods of test prescribed in Annex B.

 Table 1 Requirements for Methyl Chloride